Declaration of Candidacy for Graduation

 2. Students should check their Program Evaluation now to see that they are on track with all degree requirements.
 Students may not declare majors or minors during the final term of enrollment.
 (Note: AAUN and BUAD are not graduation majors.)

-3. If you intend to graduate fall semester 2019-20; summer 2020, or fall semester 2020-21 you may be recognized at the Annual Convocation in May.
+3. If you intend to graduate fall semester 2019-20; spring semester 2019-20, summer 2020, or fall semester 2020-21 you may be recognized at the Annual Convocation in May.
+UPDATE!
+Due to the COVID-19 disruption, any student who wishes to delay their graduation term by a full year to Spring 2021 (20203SP) may participate in the ceremony this spring if, when and how the celebration is observed.
 The following guidelines for participation in the Convocation apply:

 - You must apply for graduation and your intention to participate in the Annual Convocation by Noon Friday, December 13, 2019.

 - You will be restricted from registration prior to the date above without proper communication with the Office of the Registrar.